MelindaShore/irtf-doc-shepherd/guidelines.md

 - whether or not any participant has indicated an intention to appeal publication of the document, or has other strong objections
 - a note on whether or not the shepherd believes the document needs additional review from someone with expertise outside the focus of the RG (for example, security, operations, etc),
 - whether or not the [ID nits checker](https://github.com/ietf-tools/idnits?tab=readme-ov-file) has identified any formal problems with the document, or whether or not there are any other formal issues (miscategorization of references, for example),
+- whether or not the shepherd has verified that sections of the document written in a formal language (YANG data models, JSON, etc) pass a validation checker,
 - [ not clear if publication announcement text is appropriate here ]

+Once the writeup is complete, it should be sent to the IRTF chair and entered in the datatracker page for the draft as a "COMMENT."

+The shepherd should track all feedback on the document and follow-up to ensure that issues that have been raised are resolved.
+This often means iterating with the document's editors and providing gentle nudges to respond.
+It may be helpful to maintain a list of each comment and how it was resolved.
+In the event that an editor/author is not responsive it is the shepherd's responsibility to resolve an issue, working with the RG, the RG chairs, and the individual who raised the issue.
+This process continues to iterate as the document moves through the publication process.

+The shepherd is also responsible for tracking IANA actions where appropriate, and ensuring that any required actions are performed.